An Introduction To The Book Dear Mrs.Naidu

 This crossing they realize is a chasm.
 Sarojini’s mother is humiliated for even thinking about it; a school employee uses a sanitizer when Sarojini’s mother touches her hand.
 Poverty, Sarojini realises is not an economic condition alone but a social one as well.The government may have stipulated 25% reservation for students below the poverty line but this school clearly had found ways to subvert them, contrary to the principles of equality taught in them.
 Normally any other child would be crushed, but not Sarojini who starts to look at ways to counter this.

-Other characters in the book are Sarojini’s best friend Amir a Muslim, Deepti (child of a construction labourer), Vimala Madam (Amma’s employer and advocate), Annie Miss (Sarojini’s teacher)
+Other characters in the book are Sarojini’s best friend Amir, a Muslim boy, Deepti (the child of a construction labourer), Vimala Madam (Amma’s employer and advocate), Annie Miss (Sarojini’s teacher)

 The book is replete with civic battles.
-Corrupt civic authorities, unwilling school officials, surely businessmen are all met with and spoken to.
-Sarojini and her friends give the adults around them the courage to ask and demand to be heard.
+Corrupt civic authorities, unwilling school officials, surly businessmen are all met with and spoken to.
+Sarojini and her friends give the adults in their life the courage to ask ( and demand to be heard.

-Thirty-seven letters to the illustrious Sarojini Devi, with no responses, cover the distance -no less historic than a moon walk – between Sarojini the twelve-year-old who ‘adjusts’ with her situation to becoming an active player in school reform.
+Thirty-seven letters to the illustrious Sarojini Devi, with no responses, cover the distance – no less historic than a moonwalk – between Sarojini the twelve-year-old who ‘adjusts’ with her situation to a young leader who becomes an active player in school reform.